 Travel perks

-Some of the best perks are travel related and can help level up your next vacation.
+Some of the best credit card perks are travel-related and can help level up your next vacation.

 Free or discounted companion flights

 A few premium cards offer companion flights as a travel perk.
-You may have to pay a fee for the companion voucher (often $99-150) but some cards offer a free voucher once you meet a certain spending threshold (like $25,000 in one year).
+You may have to pay a fee for the companion voucher (often $99–$150), but some cards offer it for free once you meet a certain spending threshold (such as $25,000 in one year).

 Companion fares often have restrictions, so be sure to read the fine print carefully.